ruben-ucl/ME1573_data_processing/README.txt

 ✧ ME1573_data_processing (root - run scripts from here)
 	|
+	|---- ✧	dirs
+	|	text files containing file directories referenced by other scripts in repo
+	|
 	|---- ✧	file
 	|     	scripts for file management and managing formats
 	|